강의

 A starting point for collaboration, requirements analysis, and code reviews for new and junior developers!

-The capability that can protect developers' jobs even in an era where artificial intelligence writes code!
+The skills that can protect developers' jobs even in an era where AI writes code!

 • "The project proposal is too vague, so I don't know what I'm supposed to create."